Implementing Optimistic Concurrency with SQL Timestamps

 Step 4: Create the Business Logic Layer

-Grab the completed ProductsBLL.cs file directly from the Creating a Business Logic Layer tutorial.
-There are a couple of minor modifications that need to happen as follows: First, delete the GetProductsByCategoryID and GetProductsBySupplierID functions.
-You're welcome to implement them on your own, but they aren't critical to optimistic concurrency so I'm leaving them out.
-Next get rid of the business rule in the UpdateProduct function regarding discontinued products.
-Business rules are fine, but again, aren't critical to this tutorial.
+functions.
+You’re welcome to implement them on your own, but they aren’t critical to optimistic concurrency so I’m leaving them out.
+Next get rid of the business rule in the UpdateProduct

 [System.ComponentModel.DataObjectMethodAttribute(System.ComponentModel.DataObjectMethodType.Delete, true)]